-Primark Private Equity Investments Fund (the "Fund") is a Delaware statutory trust that is registered under the 1940 Act as a non-diversified, closed-end management investment company.
+Primark Meketa Private Equity Investments Fund (the "Fund") is a Delaware statutory trust that is registered under the 1940 Act as a non-diversified, closed-end management investment company.
 The Fund was organized as a Delaware statutory trust on June 15, 2020.
+The Fund operates as an interval fund pursuant to Rule 23c-3 under the Investment Company Act of 1940, as amended (the "1940 Act").